aleen42/css/codrops/pseudoClass/hover/hover.md

 #### Note

-- Most touch devices don’t support hover interactions.
-Using :hover on touch devices can cause problems like unexpected effects and interactions
+- Most touch devices don't support hover interactions.
+Using `:hover` on touch devices can cause problems like unexpected effects and interactions

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>